david-xhk/binary_tree/README.rst

 >>> tree_string = "1,2,3,4,,5,6"
 >>> tree_string = "1,2,3,4,null,5,6"

-Pass the string into :func:`~binary_tree.tree.from_string` to generate a binary tree.
+Pass the string into :func:`~binary_tree.tree.from_string` to generate a :class:`~binary_tree.Node` instance with the desired binary tree structure.

 >>> root = tree.from_string(tree_string)

-You can use :meth:`repr <binary_tree.Node.__repr__>` to see a representation of the tree structure created.
+You can use :meth:`repr <binary_tree.Node.__repr__>` to see the binary tree structure of the :class:`~binary_tree.Node` instance.

 >>> repr(root)
 "Node(1, left=Node(2, left=Node(4)), right=Node(3, left=Node(5), right=Node(6)))"

 from_orders()
 ^^^^^^^^^^^^^
-Another way to set up a binary tree is with its in-order and pre-order traversals.
+Another way to set up a binary tree structure is with its in-order and pre-order traversals.

 >>> in_order = [4,2,1,5,3,6]
 >>> pre_order = [1,2,4,3,5,6]

-Pass the appropriate key and the traversals into :func:`~binary_tree.tree.from_orders` to reconstruct the original tree structure.
+Pass the appropriate key and the traversals into :func:`~binary_tree.tree.from_orders` to generate a :class:`~binary_tree.Node` instance with the original tree structure.

 >>> root = tree.from_orders("in-pre", in_order, pre_order)
 >>> repr(root)